 Cutting of isotope and tephra samples.
-The wedges for stable isotopes and tephra will be cut at band saws and stored in a buffer before measurement in the field.
+The wedges for stable isotopes and tephra will be cut at band saws and stored in a buffer before measurement.
+The stable water isotopes are measured in the field, while the tephra samples are sent to Europa.